GrantSRechtin/robot_localization/README.md

 <p align="center"><strong>Figure 1.</strong> Particle Filter Subscribers and Publishers.</p>

+<span style="color: red;">Edit image to Include pose estimate topic and type: Pose.
+Topic: </span>

-### Initializing Particles
+#### Initializing Particles
 We initialized 300 particles in the world view.
 This number was given in the starter code and we decided it would be a good initial value.
-This cloud of 300 particles was randomly scattered across our map using a normal distribution.
-This distribution randomly scatters the particles using a bell-shaped probability, where the particles occur less likely the further out it spreads from the center location.
+This cloud of 300 particles was randomly scattered across our map using a normal distribution to randomly scatter the x,y, and theta of the particles.
+This distribution randomly scatters the particles using a bell-shaped probability onto a map, where the particles occur less likely the further out it spreads from the center location.
 We chose to use a normal distribution simply because they are popular amongst data science models.

-Our particles are initialized into a map and given a small rotation based on a minimal range.

-<span style="color: red;">NOTE TO SELF: How big is the map?
-Also change the rotation here.</span>

 #### Updating Particles with ODOM
 After initializing our particle and moving our Neato away from its initial position, we needed to ensure all particles move correctly with the new position.
 We wanted the particles to each move relative to their local view in relation to the Neato's movement.
 First, we stored the change in x,y, and theta for our Neato.
 Next, we calculated each particles change in x,y, and theta using trigonometry.
 The following figure shows the particles transformation relative to it's initial placement: